cdeyoung/hero_of_canton_game/README.md

 An experiment with Phoenix LiveView.

+## Assignment

+Please read the project requirements located in the [assignment.pdf](assignment.pdf) file in the root of this project.

 ## Getting Started

 This is just a vanilla Elixir/Phoenix project with no other external Elixir dependencies and only TailwindCSS on the front-end side.
 To try it out on your local machine: